FengWang01/fengwang01.github.io/content/en/research/Tree_response_precipitation/index.md

 share: false
 ---

 Using tree-ring widths, dendrometers, and process-based models, we are examining responses of U.S. tree growth to extreme precipitation, with the goal of understanding how wet extremes get "encoded" in the tree-ring record and how changes in precipitation extremes will affect forest growth.
 Funded by U.S. National Science Foundation, 2024-2027.
-Personnel: Matt Dannenberg, Feng Wang
+Personnel: Matt Dannenberg (PI), Feng Wang